Home - English - French - German - Italian - Portuguese - Spanish

 areas where plants compete for water, small grain yields are

 greatly affected by plant competition.
-For this reason,
+For this reason, single

 row plots are not used.
 With many crops, 3-5 row plots are